peter88213/mm2yw7/docs/usage.md

 ## Mode of operation

-*mm2yw7* generates a new yWriter project file with the same file name as the Scapple source file, but with the extension `.yw7`.
+*mm2yw7* generates a new yWriter project file with the same file name as the mindmap file, but with the extension `.yw7`.
 It is placed in the same directory as the source file.

 However, **if the yWriter project already exists, it would not be overwritten**.
 Character/Location/Item